 State Housing Commission means the State Housing Commission preserved and continued by the Housing Act 1980.

-4. Assets, liabilities etc., to vest in Authority
+4. Assets, liabilities etc. of former authority etc. to vest in Authority

 (1) Subject to clause 5, on the commencement day —

-(a) any property, whether within or outside the State, which was vested in the former authority or, to which the former authority was entitled immediately before that day vests in the Authority together with all claims, rights and remedies that the former authority then had in respect of the property;
+(a) any property, whether within or outside the State, which was vested in the former authority or, to which the former authority was entitled immediately before that day vests in the Authority together with all claims, rights and remedies that the former authority then had in respect of the property; and